Osborne 1: Peripherals

 Aftermarket vendors offered several other upgrades to the basic model, including third-party double density disk drives, external hard disks, and a battery-backed RAM disk that fits in a disk storage compartment.

 Osborne Computer Corporation offered a "Screen-Pac" column upgrade that could be switched between original 52 column, 80 column and 104 column modes.
 Osborne 1 systems with the Screen-Pac upgrade have an RCA jack installed on the front panel to allow users to connect an external composite video monitor.
 This modification was developed in Australia by Geoff Cohen and Stuart Ritchie, and taken to the US by Stuart who turned up unannounced and sat outside Adam Osborne's office for two days.
 Osborne bought the mod and both of them worked with the company to implement the mod.
 As a nod toward where it came from, it was called the "Koala Project".
-Geoff developed other upgrades for Osborne's and was regarded as the Australian expert on the computers.
+Geoff Cohen developed other upgrades for Osbornes and was regarded as the Australian expert on the computers.